mcadamm4/Delock/README.md

  2017-ca400-sblott

-You can rename your repo by selecting *Edit Project* from the drop-down menu (with a gear icon) on the top right of the project's home page.
+You can rename your repo by selecting *Edit Project* from the drop-down menu (with a gear icon) on the top right of your project's home page.
 Change the *Project name* field.

 You should also update the *Project description*.

 3 - This directory has two sub-directories.

-  All of your source code should be placed in the `src` sub-directory.
+- All of your source code should be placed in the `src` sub-directory.

-  All of your documentation should be placed in the `docs` sub-directory.
+- All of your documentation should be placed in the `docs` sub-directory.

 4 - There is further important documentation in the `docs` directory.
 Read that next.